Hannah (biblical figure): Biblical narrative

 In the biblical narrative, Hannah is one of two wives of Elkanah.
 The other, Peninnah, had given birth to Elkanah's children, but Hannah remained childless.
 Nevertheless, Elkanah preferred Hannah.
 According to Lillian Klein, the use of this chiasmus underscores the standing of the women: Hannah is the primary wife, yet Peninnah has succeeded in bearing children.
 Hannah's status as primary wife and her barrenness recall Sarah and Rebecca in Genesis 17 and Genesis 25 respectively.
 Klein suggests that Elkanah took Peninnah as a second wife because of Hannah's barrenness.

 Every year, Elkanah would offer a sacrifice at the Shiloh sanctuary, and give Peninnah and her children a portion but he gave Hannah a double portion "because he loved her, and the LORD had closed her womb" (1 Samuel 1:5, NIV).
 One day Hannah went up to the Tabernacle and prayed with great weeping (I Samuel 1:10), while Eli the High Priest was sitting on a chair near the doorpost.
 In her prayer, she asked God for a son and in return she vowed to give the son back to God for the service of God.
 She promised he would remain a Nazarite all the days of his life.
 According to Lillian Klein, the value of women is demonstrably enhanced by their child-bearing capacities.
 The narrative takes her pain and places it in her personal failure and then draws it out in a communal context.
 The desperation of Hannah's vow indicates that merely bearing a male child would establish her in the community.

 Eli thought she was drunk and questioned her.
 When she explained herself, he blessed her and sent her home.
-Hannah conceived and bore a son, and named him Samuel, literally Heard by God, "since she had asked the Lord for him" (1 Samuel 1:20 NAB).
-The role of women giving names in premonarchic Israel suggests an authoritative social role, at least within the family.
+Hannah conceived and bore a son, and named him Samuel, literally, Shmuel (Hebrew transliteration) Heard by God, "since she had asked the Lord for him" (1 Samuel 1:20 NAB).
 She raised him until he was weaned and brought him to the temple along with a sacrifice.